Updated: May 30

 Drain the water (saving it to water any other plants you may have), and securely fasten the cheesecloth onto the mouth of the jar.
 Invert the jar at a 45° angle in a bowl.
 This will allow it to drain well, as well as have access to airflow.
 Keep at room temperature and out of sunlight.

 Rinse and drain the seeds with cold water twice a day for 5-7 days.
+This is to prevent mold from growing and to keep your seeds/sprouts moist.

 You can also try growing your own vegetables from food scraps.
 Save 1 or 2 inches of the bottom portion/core of your lettuce, cabbage, garlic sprouts, green onions, leeks, or celery.
 Soak it in a shallow container filled with half an inch of water, and place it in a sunny spot.
 Change the water every other day and watch it grow!
 When roots form, plant it in soil.